useidel/check_isp_connect/README.md

 # check_isp_connect
-Nagios/Icinga plugin to perform 2 basic checks regarding connection to the internet (via ISP)
+This is a very basic Nagios/Icinga plugin which should perform some basic checks regarding ISP/internet connectivity.
+This can be handy on gateways to trigger alarms when there is an ISP failure